Skin Cancer in Children

 if cancer is found.

-Types of treatment for basal cell and squamous cell cancers include the following.
+Types of treatment for basal cell and squamous cell cancers include the below.

 This is medicine applied as a cream or ointment onto the skin.
 It’s also called topical